- B.S. Electrical Engineering - Temple University - 2011

 NSF STEM GK-12 Fellowship (2012-2013) - I worked with several Philadelphia area high schools developing application-driven activities designed to reinforce the science and math curriculum and motivate students to pursue STEM fields by illustrating the connection between technology and the arts.

-- Gregorio, Jeff, & English, Peter, & Kim, Youngmoo E. (2017, August) Sound Design Using and Augmented Drum System.
+- Gregorio, Jeff, & English, Peter, & Kim, Youngmoo E. (2017, August) Sound and Interaction Design of and Augmented Drum System.
 In Proceedings of the 12th Audio Mostly: A Conference on Interaction with Sound, AM '17, London, UK, 2017.
 ACM.
+(Best Paper)

 - Morton, B. G., & Gregorio, J., & Rosen, David S., & Vallett, Richard, & Kim, Youngmoo E. (2017, June) STEAM Education through Music Technology (Evaluation).
 Paper presented at 2017 ASEE Annual Conference and Exposition, Columbus, OH, USA.